-Medicare Australia may request evidence that a practice is continuing to meet the criteria it has initially claimed, make enquiries by phone or cross-check information provided by the practice with other data held by Medicare Australia.
+Medicare may request evidence that a practice is continuing to meet the criteria it has initially claimed, make enquiries by phone or cross-check information provided by the practice with other data held by Medicare.

 New applicants must complete a PIP and GPII application form and supply the required supporting documentation.

 To be eligible to participate in the PIP, a practice must be accredited, or registered for accreditation, against the Royal Australian College of General Practitioners (RACGP) Standards for general practices.
 Practices must achieve full accreditation within 12 months of joining the PIP and maintain full accreditation thereafter.

 The PIP guidelines require that all participating practices, including their associated or branch practice, be formally accredited as general practices.

 The PIP is available to general practices that are accredited, or registered for accreditation against the RACGP Standards for General Practices (3rd Edition).
 General practices are broadly defined by the RACGP guidelines as displaying the key features of providing:

 initial, continuing, comprehensive and coordinated medical care for individuals, families, and communities and which integrates biomedical, psychological, social and environmental understandings of health.